Sign up for our FREE 8-week course to get on the property ladder.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-The 2021 federal budget is introducing a new scheme to allow single parents to enter the property market with small deposits.
+The Family Home Guarantee allows single parents to enter the property market with small deposits.
 By acting as guarantor, the government will enable 10,000 single parents to buy homes faster while avoiding the cost of lenders mortgage insurance (LMI) that usually applies to low deposit borrowers.

 How does the Family Home Guarantee work?

 Australian home buyers typically save a deposit of between 5% and 20% of their property's value.
 They save the deposit and borrow the rest.
-Under the Family Home Guarantee, an eligible single parent can buy a home with just a 2% deposit saved.
+Under the Family Home Guarantee, an eligible single parent can buy a home with just a 2% deposit.

 This is a much smaller deposit size and allows the borrower to get a home more easily.
 It does mean they have a bigger loan, however.